Published on August 7, 2021 – Last Updated on March 29, 2022

 What is meditation and how can it help me during a crisis?

-Meditation is a mental exercise that has been proven to help practitioners relax, manage stress, improve concentration, and help with the pain.
-Meditators focus their minds to clear worries and streamline their thoughts so they are able to concentrate on what’s important.
+Meditation is a mental exercise that has been proven to help practitioners relax, manage stress, improve concentration, and help with pain.
+Meditators focus their minds on clearing worries and streamlining their thoughts, so they can concentrate on what’s important.

-You don’t need to be isolated in order to meditate.
-In fact, the best place to practice meditation is while going through your daily activities so it’s perfect for keeping calm in stressful situations!
+You don’t need to be isolated from meditating.
+The best place to practice meditation is going through your daily activities, so it’s perfect for keeping calm in stressful situations!

-By simply focusing on your breathing and letting go of worries, you’ll be able to stay focused on what’s important (like getting out of a dangerous situation).
+By simply focusing on your breathing and letting go of worries, you’ll be able to stay focused on what’s essential (like getting out of a dangerous situation).

 3. Meditation can help you cope with family members or friends who are going through a rough time

-A great way to help your loved ones is by helping them meditate-since meditation requires total concentration, it helps people “unplug” from the world and focus on what’s important.
-When a person meditates, he or she learns how to let go of worries and concentrate on the present-so when you’re with your family or friends, help them focus on the situation at hand, and don’t let worries distract them.
+A great way to help your loved ones is by assisting them to meditate-since meditation requires total concentration, it allows people to “unplug” from the world and focus on what’s important.
+When a person meditates, they learn how to let go of worries and concentrate on the present-so when you’re with your family or friends, help them focus on the situation at hand, and don’t let concerns distract them.

 4. Meditation is a great way to stay focused during simulations

-You’ve probably been told that it’s important for you to be in touch with yourself if something were to happen-but what about when you have to do a simulation or drill?
+You’ve probably been told that it’s essential for you to be in touch with yourself; if something were to happen, what about when you have to do a simulation or drill?

 5. Meditation helps you stay focused during a crisis-so what can I do to prepare?

 If you’d like to be prepared for a crisis and help yourself and your family, start meditating!
 It doesn’t matter if it’s just for 5 minutes each day or even 30 minutes each week; the more you meditate, the better prepared you’ll be.
-By meditating before a crisis happens, you’ll know what to do and how to stay focused-so keep yourself safe by starting your meditation practice today!
+Also, by meditating before a crisis happens, you’ll know what to do and how to stay focused-so.
+So keep yourself safe by starting your meditation practice today!

 #1 MEDITATION TECHNIQUE: Close your eyes and focus on counting up from 1 to 10 while breathing in for 4 seconds, then breathing out for 4 seconds.
 Make sure you focus on counting and don’t let other thoughts distract you (which might make you lose count or not be able to breathe correctly).

-#2 MEDITATION TECHNIQUE: Now try focusing on something else-like a candle or an object in your room.
-Close your eyes and take deep breaths, focusing on the object.
-After some time you’ll find that your mind goes blank and you’re able to stay focused on the object for a long period of time (sometimes even hours!)
+#2 MEDITATION TECHNIQUE: Now try focusing on something else-like, a candle or an object in your room.
+Close your eyes and take deep breaths, focusing on the thing.
+After some time, you’ll find that your mind goes blank, and you’re able to stay focused on the object for an extended time (sometimes even hours!)

-#3 MEDITATION TECHNIQUE: Now try focusing on something else-like a candle or an object in your room.
-Close your eyes and take deep breaths, focusing on the object.
-After some time you’ll find that your mind goes blank and you’re able to stay focused on the object for a long period of time (sometimes even hours!)
+#3 MEDITATION TECHNIQUE: Now try focusing on something else-like, a candle or an object in your room.
+Close your eyes and take deep breaths, focusing on the thing.
+After some time, you’ll find that your mind goes blank, and you’re able to stay focused on the object for an extended period (sometimes even hours!)

 #4 MEDITATION TECHNIQUE: Do this exercise while standing or sitting.
 Take deep breaths as you focus on counting from 1 to 10.
 (Make sure to focus on your breathing, not the counting!)
 As you get closer to 10, your mind will wander-but don’t worry!
-Simply say “thinking” and start over with 1 again.
-The key is to be able to stay focused on one thing for a long period of time; it’s not about how fast you can count up from 1 to 10!
+Say “thinking” and start over with one again.
+The key is to stay focused on one thing for an extended time; it’s not about how fast you can count up from 1 to 10!

 Benefits of meditation

 Everyone has their own goals and objectives in life.
-The benefits of meditation can help you reach your goals by, for instance, helping you to:
+The benefits of meditation can help you reach your goals by, for instance, allowing you to:

 – Be more mindful